sam-rossin/ray-tracer/README.md

 # ray-tracer
 This is a simple ray tracer.
-Setup of the image is done in RayTracer.java.
-Images are stored to pgn files.
+The main method is in RayTracer.java, which is also where the image to be traced is set up.
+The objects in an image are stored in the